 The original chapel, pictured above in 2006, was subsequently sold to the Council in 1901 and renamed Coronation Hall to mark the new reign of Edward VII.
 The building still bears the inscription: Psalm V 7 : "A minnau a ddeuaf i'th dy di yn amlder dy drugaredd ac a addolaf to a'th deml sanctaidd yn dy ofn di."

-By 1988 the Chapel had ceased to be viable, and the building was closed.
+By 1988 the Chapel had ceased to be viable, Mynydd Seion was closed and is now a private house.
 The congregation joined with that of Bethel.
-The building has now been converted into a private house.

 Mynydd Seion on Waterfall Hill

 A document belonging to the late Mr. Rhys Roberts, chemist, of Dyserth gives the following information: The foundation of the Church - as a congregation, but no building - seems to have been in 1808.

 It is thought that the movement began through the preaching of one Robert Jones who was preaching and conducting a 'Circulating School ' in Rhuddlan in 1770.

 In Dyserth he started preaching in the kitchen of his lodgings, but his hearers became so numerous that the kitchen was too small, and crockery was broken.
 They moved to the mill next door, but there was only one candle, and this went out.

 For the next few years there is no definite information about Dyserth, but there were notable open air preachers living nearby.
 From 1800 to 1817 services were held at Rhos Mari (now Rose Marie), the home of Harri and Doli Jones.
 This cottage was used as the receiving point for the mail which came in from Rhyl.
 The earliest activities were preaching and running a Sunday School.
 Services were held in the loft, and moved later to a white-washed room downstairs, where there was more space, and they were able to hold the Sunday School, prayer meetings and the Seiat (fellowship, or meeting).